r-a-y/bp-reply-by-email/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=V9AUZCMECZEQJ
 Tags: buddypress, email, basecamp
-Requires at least: WordPress 3.4.x, BuddyPress 1.5.6 Tested up to: WordPress 3.4.1, BuddyPress 1.5.6
-Stable tag: trunk
+Requires at least: WordPress 3.4.x, BuddyPress 1.5.6 Tested up to: WordPress 3.4.x, BuddyPress 1.6-RC1 Stable tag: trunk

 Reply to BuddyPress items from the comfort of your email inbox.

 == Description ==

-Brings Basecamp-like reply via email functionality to your BuddyPress site.
+BuddyPress Reply By Email is a plugin for [BuddyPress](http://buddypress.org) that allows you to reply to various email notifications from the comfort of your email inbox.

 You can reply to the following items from your inbox: